 As a result of the tear (and the delay in diagnosis) she suffered a severe incomplete spastic quadraparesis.
 Given her poor state at the time of surgery she made remarkable recovery.
 However she remains in significant pain, was unable to mobilise outside the house without crutches and/or a wheelchair and was unable to climb stairs or look after her children in her former capacity.

 Paul McNeil alleged on her behalf that with treatment 12 hours earlier she would have made a very good recovery so as to walk without a crutch, carry out normal activities of daily living and care for her children.
 She would have returned to work in some capacity.
 Her bowel and bladder control are both likely to have been much better.

-Proceedings were issued on her behalf in March 2013 with a trial date fixed for November 2014.
-The main allegation of negligence was that with the constellation of symptoms complained of the GP should have referred her to the hospital urgently.
+Proceedings were issued on her behalf and a trial date fixed The main allegation of negligence was that with the constellation of symptoms complained of the GP should have referred her to the hospital urgently.
 The case was defended strenuously both on breach of duty of care and causation of injury.
 The defendant argued that even if we succeeded in showing that the Claimant should have been referred to hospital in the early afternoon a reasonable response time by the hospital doctors would not have allowed earlier intervention which would have made a difference to the outcome.

 In September after lengthy negotiations a substantial sum was paid to the Claimant.